Ravenite-0/JSON-Searcher/README.md

 ## Assumptions
 ### Files
   1. The JSON objects must be stored as an array [], even if the number of objects is one.
-  2. The application can only import .json files (.txt files will not be picked up for example).
+  2. The application can only import .json files **(Non .json files in the folder will break the test)**.
   3. The supplied JSON objects must be parsable to one of the classes in the *model* folder.
+  4. The file name supplied for the .json files must be one of the TBL_ constants in *_Constants.cs*.
-  4. File names must also be one of the class names in the *model* folder (Case insensitive).
+  5. File names must also be one of the class names in the *model* folder (Case insensitive).
 ### Data
   1. "_id" field is Mandatory.
 All other JSON object fields are optional.
   2. No values in the JSON fields are "%".